 In determining executive compensation, we take into account overall expense control.
 The Board approves initial annual base salary for newly hired executive officers based on comparable survey data as referenced above.
 Our compensation committee reviews all executive officer base salaries annually in connection with the compensation recommendations made by our chief executive officer, taking into account both updated peer group data in the public domain and individual performance during the previous year.
 We believe that adjustments should be made to base salary both to reflect market changes and to reward high performance within the confines of overall expense control.
+The Company provides base salaries for our executive officers on a fixed minimum level of compensation for services rendered during the year, and relies on cash incentive awards to incentivize executive officers to exceed performance objectives.

 At our 2020 annual meeting of stockholders, our stockholders expressed strong support for our compensation programs and the compensation of our named executive officers, with approximately 86.2% approval rate for our executive officer Say-on-Pay resolution.
-In light of this support, the Company's continued strong performance and the continuing success of our compensation programs, the compensation committee made no significant changes to the overall design of our compensation program during fiscal years 2020, 2021 or 2022.
+In light of this support, the Company's continued strong performance and the continuing success of our compensation programs, the compensation committee made no significant changes to the overall design of our compensation program during fiscal years 2021, 2022 or 2023.
 The compensation committee continuously endeavors to ensure that management's interests are aligned with those of our stockholders and support long-term value creation.

 Each of our executive officers, other than our chief executive officer, undergoes an annual performance review with our chief executive officer, and during that review develops an individual performance development plan for the upcoming year.
 In general, these objectives vary for each named executive officer based on his or her individual responsibilities and the business function of the group that he or she manages, and includes one or more quantitative or qualitative financial or strategic measure, including earnings per share, revenue targets, product development and implementation, customer satisfaction and acceptance, strategic planning and development, operations excellence and efficiency and productivity.
 In reviewing past performance, the chief executive officer and the executive officer will compare actual performance during the review year to the objectives set at the beginning of the year, taking into account other factors that may not have been anticipated when the objectives were first set.
 In setting objectives for the upcoming year, the chief executive officer and the executive officer will typically consider not only corporate objectives, but also the executive officer's short and long-term career objectives.
-To assist our compensation committee in reviewing executive officer performance in fiscal year 2020 for fiscal year 2021 compensation purposes, in fiscal year 2019 for fiscal year 2020 compensation purposes, and in fiscal year 2018 for fiscal year 2019 compensation purposes, our chief executive officer provided the compensation committee with his analysis of the performance and potential of each executive officer ranked against each other executive officer, and made recommendations based on how well each executive officer executed on his or her individual performance development plan while also taking into account external market survey data, as discussed above.
+To assist our compensation committee in reviewing executive officer performance in fiscal year 2022 for fiscal year 2023 compensation purposes, in fiscal year 2021 for fiscal year 2022 compensation purposes, and in fiscal year 2020 for fiscal year 2021 compensation purposes, our chief executive officer provided the compensation committee with his analysis of the performance and potential of each executive officer ranked against each other executive officer, and made recommendations based on how well each executive officer executed on his or her individual performance development plan while also taking into account external market survey data, as discussed above.
 The compensation committee made the final determination of the compensation paid to executive officers.